Substra/substra-documentation/docs/source/operations/getting-started.rst

 ***************

-This page gives you direction how to run locally the substra stack.
+This page gives you directions to locally run the Substra stack.
 This deployment is made of:

-* 1 orchestrator (running in standalone mode, runnign its own local DB)
+* 1 orchestrator (running in standalone mode, i.e. storing data in its own local database)
 * 2 backends (running in two organisations, ``org-1`` and ``org-2``)
 * 1 frontend